 “Some of them will be exercising,” Llarimar replied.
 “I have sent a servant to fetch them.”

-Lightsong nodded, quietly watching the ranks.
-They stood, with eyes opened, in perfect lines.
+Lightsong nodded, quietly studying the ranks.
+They stood, with eyes open, in perfect lines.
 They didn’t shuffle or cough, like living men might.
 Staring out over them, he suddenly remembered why he had never felt any desire to return and inspect his troops.
 They were simply too unnerving.

 “Everyone out,” Lightsong said.